Worship- What does it look like in real life?

 ** This post contains affiliate links.
 If you make a purchase through one of our links, at no additional cost to you, we will make millions and millions of dollars.
 Just kidding.
 We'll make a small commission which allows us to keep the site running, and we really appreciate it!

-It got me thinking... what does worship look like in real life?
+It got me thinking about what worship should look like in a modern-day Christian life.

 Shout with joy to the Lord, all the earth!